Raphaela664/24073_MAHORO_RAPHAELA_WEBTECH_BACKEND_EXAM/README.md

   - Secure Access: Login with protected routes ensures secure access for authorized users.

 - **Specific Constraints or Limitations:**
+  - Time Constraints: The project was supposed to be completed within 3 weeks
+  - Security constraints:
+      - File Upload Security:  Need to Implement file scanning mechanisms to detect and prevent potential threats.
+  -  Scalability limitation: Handling an increased number of students may pose challenges for lecturers.

 ## Project Plan